griffio/griffio.github.io/_posts/2015-01-21-Java-annotation-processors.md

 ---

-Annotation Processing wraps the Java Compiler and an compilation errors may cause the javac process to exit with a non-zero value failing any dependent build.
+Annotation Processing wraps the Java Compiler and compilation errors may cause the javac process to exit with a non-zero value failing any dependent build.

 When multiple annotation processors are invoked any duplicate source/class files that may have be aggregated will cause the Java Filer process to fail. e.g When two anotation processors output code for the same annotation.